EconomyLens.com

 Iranians gather at an eatery in northwestern Tehran.
 Despite an outward appearance of normality, many are under severe financial strain. ©AFP

 Paris (France) (AFP) – Gyms and cafes have reopened in Tehran as life returns to a familiar rhythm under a ceasefire following weeks of US-Israeli airstrikes.
-However, for IT worker Mayhar, such everyday amenities are out of reach as financial pressures mount.
+However, for IT worker Mahyar, such everyday amenities are out of reach as financial pressures mount.
 Trendy cafes in affluent northern Tehran were busy on Wednesday night, the start of Iran’s weekend, with men and women sipping colorful drinks and strolling the streets.
 Yet, the sense of normalcy belies the economic pains weighing on many Iranians in the capital and beyond, as Tehran and Washington face off with market-rattling blockades.

 Related

-“For many people, paying rent and even buying food has become difficult, and some have nothing left at all,” 28-year-old Mahyar told an AFP reporter based outside Iran, noting that the company he worked for had laid off 34 people—nearly 40 percent of its staff.
-Salaries hadn’t been increased either, Mahyar said, and inflation, already over 45 percent before the war, reached 53.7 percent in recent weeks, according to the national statistics center.
-“Only those who had real estate, large businesses and significant wealth still have a normal situation,” he added.
-The Iranian rial plummeted to a record low against the dollar on Wednesday, trading around 1.8 million on the black market, compared to 1.7 million at the time the war erupted.
-Iran’s deputy labor minister reported that 191,000 people had filed for unemployment after losing their jobs due to the impacts of the war.
+“For many people, paying rent and even buying food has become difficult, and some have nothing left at all,” 28-year-old Mahyar told an AFP reporter based outside Iran, saying that the company he worked for had laid off 34 people—nearly 40 percent of its staff.
+Salaries hadn’t been increased, he said, and inflation, already over 45 percent before the war, reached 53.7 percent in recent weeks, according to the national statistics center.
+“Only those who had real estate, large businesses, and significant wealth still have a normal situation,” he added.

-Student Shahin Nampoor expressed frustration with the mounting costs and varying prices, not to mention the current impasse in bringing the war to a definitive end.
-“Either there should be an agreement, or a war,” he told AFP journalists in Tehran.
-Iran’s sanctions-hit economy was already struggling before Israel and the United States launched the war on February 28, and the conflict has only intensified the pressure.
-Iran recently banned steel exports after Israeli-US airstrikes targeted its plants and civilian infrastructure, including roads, bridges, and petrochemical facilities.
+Iran’s sanctions-hit economy was already struggling before Israel and the United States launched the war on February 28, and the conflict has only ratcheted up the pressure.
+Iran recently banned steel exports after Israeli-US airstrikes targeted its plants, as well as civilian infrastructure including roads, bridges, and petrochemical facilities.
 The Islamic Republic has been inflicting global economic pain by choking off vital trade through the Strait of Hormuz, but its own ports have been blockaded by Washington to try to pressure it into a deal on its nuclear program.

 © 2024 AFP